scala/scala-lang/_posts/2021-12-16-state-of-log4j-in-scala-ecosystem.md

 ## Useful sbt tasks and settings

-If your application is built with sbt, which is common in the Scala ecosystem, here are some information on how to determine the classpath of your application, and how to force an upgrade of the log4j dependencies.
+If your application is built with sbt, which is common in the Scala ecosystem, here is some information on how to determine the classpath of your application, and how to force an upgrade of the log4j dependencies.

 ### `fullClasspath`